Office of Financial Aid and Scholarships

 Appeals: (2m) APPEALS.
-Any body designated by the board to hear appeals regarding nonresident tuition exemptions under sub.
-(2) may require a student who has been granted such an exemption to submit information from which the body may determine the student’s continuing eligibility for the exemption, the student’s eligibility for a different exemption, or the student’s residency status.
+Any body designated by the board to determine nonresident tuition exemptions under sub.
+(2) may require a student who has been granted such an exemption to submit information from which the body may determine the student’s eligibility for the exemption the student’s eligibility for a different exemption, or the student’s residency status.

 Billing and Payment of Tuition/Fees

 Payment Plan Options: